Guest post by Brooklin from OrderMetrics

 Thankfully, it’s not an either-or question. ecommerce brands will sell on both their own storefront and the Amazon platform.
 The former allows for more control over everything from listings to marketing, while the latter lets brands gain a huge amount of exposure.

 But this isn’t a post about the merits of Amazon.
 It’s a post about tracking your metrics.

 Whether you sell solely on Amazon or across multiple channels, keeping track of your metrics is critical for long term success.
 How else will you know what’s working, what’s not and what ultimately drives your profitability?

 “Every ecommerce seller knows the rule — utilize your data to increase sales,” writes Sellbrite co-founder Michael Ugino.
 “Though everyone may have heard this rule, not everyone knows how to use data to increase their revenue.
 With so many metrics to track, it can be difficult to know which ones to focus on and improve.”

-Amazon Seller metrics will give you insight into everything from product pricing, marketing effectiveness, customer satisfaction and more.
+Amazon seller metrics will give you insight into your Amazon account health including everything from product pricing, marketing effectiveness, customer satisfaction and more.
 But what are the most important metrics to track?

 1. Product Ranking